krkjaer/foodtruck/README.md

 ------
 There are a couple of known issues:

 * The markers appear to be slightly off, compared to where you would expect them to be.
+A single marker is shown at (0,0).
 * For some reason, the app tends to crash Mobile Safari.
+* Some dates appear not to be parsed correctly